algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 ### What happened

 What is really happened during the tests.
-List if there is a bug or something else.
-Can be blank if there is any issue.

 ### Step to Reproduce

 Indicates the steps to reproduce in order to the devs to reproduce the problem if they want to understand how it happens.
-As in "What happened".
+Can be blank if there is any issue.

 ### Success

 Shows if the test passed or failed (respectively yes or no).
-*If "What happened" and "Step to reproduce" are filled, "no" will be used here, otherwise it will be "yes".*
+*If "Step to reproduce" is filled, "no" will be used here, otherwise it will be "yes".*